indiesquidge/spread_threads/README.md

 view using HTML, each subsequent call would be made using AJAX and responding with JavaScript, and the API still responds with JSON to outside consumers.

+#### Known Bugs
+For some reason (unknown to me), my search filtering will not work when _some_ individual letters are typed in to the input.
+For example, if I type in "o", absolutely nothing changes on the screen; items not containing the letter "o" are still present.
+Of course if I type more letters after "o", the filtering works as it should.
+The curious part is that other letters, such as "q", will filter the items just fine.

+**FIXED**: So I sat and tried each letter to see which ones were causing the issue and which ones were working fine.
+It was kind of like a fun game of hangman, and in the end I ended up winning when I noticed that the letters that were "broken" were "e, r, t, o, v, m", _exactly_ the same letters that are being used to render the vertical ellipses on each item, `more_vert`.
+I had messed up my placement of the `title` class and had my icon wrapped in the div, thus causing the issue with only those six letters.

 #### Ideas for the Future
 - [ ] Sorting and Filtering option
 - [ ] Use Angular, React, or Ember for the front-end